Mandzukic departs Juventus to join Qatari side Al-Duhail | Goal.com

 The striker has won the Serie A title in all four of his full seasons with the club and has also won three Coppa Italia titles.

-Mandzukic helped Juventus reach the Champions League final in 2017, scoring his side's only goal of the game in a 4-1 defeat to Real Madrid.
+Mandzukic helped Juventus reach the Champions League final in 2017, scoring his side's only goal of the game with a spectacular overhead kick in a 4-1 defeat to Real Madrid.

+Outside of his native Croatia, Mandzukic has also played for Wolfsburg, Bayern Munich and Atletico Madrid in his career, and he nearly added Manchester United to that list in the summer.

+The Red Devils came in with a late move for the striker in the last transfer window, after previously targeting his Juventus team-mate Paulo Dybala, but ultimately Ole Gunnar Solskjaer's side ended up with neither.